sleicht/dotfiles-zsh/.config/claude/commands/commit_message.md

 description: Write the commit message
 ---

-Please write a commit message.
+# Write Git Commit Message Command

+This command will analyze the specified commit, create an improved commit message following Conventional Commits specification.

+## Process:
+1. Use `git show` to analyze the commit changes
+2. Create an improved commit message following Conventional Commits specification
+3. Print out the message

-The ruleset for writing messages are coming from "conventional commits".
+The ruleset for writing messages comes from "conventional commits".
 The message should not be too long and have maximum 10 bullet points.

 Here the specification for "conventional commits":